temporalio/sdk-ruby/README.md

 # Create a client
 client = Temporalio::Client.connect('localhost:7233', 'my-namespace')

-# Create a worker with the client and activities
+# Create a worker with the client, activities, and workflows
 worker = Temporalio::Worker.new(
   client:,
   task_queue: 'my-task-queue',
   workflows: [SayHelloWorkflow],
-  # There are various forms an activity can take, see "Activities" section for details.
+  # There are various forms an activity can take, see "Activities" section for details
   activities: [SayHelloActivity],
-  # During the beta period, this must be provided explicitly, see "Workers" section for details.
+  # During the beta period, this must be provided explicitly, see "Workers" section for details
   workflow_executor: Temporalio::Worker::WorkflowExecutor::ThreadPool.default
 )

 # Run the worker until SIGINT.
-This can be done in many ways, see specific
-# section for details.
+This can be done in many ways, see "Workers" section for details.
 worker.run(shutdown_signals: ['SIGINT'])
 ```

-Running that will run the worker until Ctrl+C pressed.
+Running that will run the worker until Ctrl+C is pressed.

 ### Executing a Workflow